Bishti04062005/FUTURE_PE_02/README.md

 Build a prompt system that generates high-converting UGC ad content, the same way real content marketing agencies work for a local business (salon, cafe, gym, clinic).
 Content should feel like it can be directly used in ads.
 _FRAMEWORK_:
-Problem → solution → CTA""
+Problem → solution → CTA
+""

 -->Enter in gemini AI and copy the output.